 CCLW Begins!

-Bob Hawley, a member of Valley View Christian Church, donated 50 acres to the local churches build a summer camp instead of renting from Lake Murray in Oklahoma
+Bob Hawley, a member of Valley View Christian Church, donated 50 acres to the local churches to build the camp

 August 1973